Blendify/blender-manual/blender_docs/manual/editors/image/image_settings.rst

    you want to save it under a different name.
 Save a Copy
-   Using *Save as Copy* will save the file to a specified name, but will keep the old one open in the UV/Image editor.
+   Using *Save as Copy* will save the file to a specified name, but will keep the old one open in the Image editor.
 Edit Externally
    Using the *Edit Externally* tool Blender will open an external image editor, as specified in the *Preferences* and load in the image to be edited.